Gastroesophageal Reflux Disease in Children with Disabilities

 Other tests may include:

 Most GERD in children can be relieved with lifestyle changes.
 Medication may be given if your child's GERD doesn't improve.
-The medication can help to decrease acid in the stomach and help the esophagus heal.
+Medications can help to decrease acid in the stomach and help the esophagus heal.
 Medication options may include:

 Many of these are over-the-counter medications that are available in liquid or powder form.